haydenpog/internalghostclient/README.md

-# internalghostclient
+# ImGui Injectable Internal Ghost Client
-ImGui Internal Ghost Client w/Minhook
+If using this project for your own gain, dm me on discord for permission.